QUICK ANSWER

 Parsons Admissions: More Accessible, Still Competitive

 Parsons’s overall acceptance rate is approximately 52% — significantly higher than Cooper Union’s 13%.
 However, specific programs within Parsons — particularly Fashion Design — are considerably more selective.
-The Parsons application includes a portfolio review and the Parsons Challenge, a school-specific creative and written assignment issued annually.
+The Parsons application includes a portfolio review and two required essays of 300–400 words each, written specifically for The New School.

 Parsons is looking for creative thinkers who are culturally aware and conceptually engaged.
-The Parsons Challenge is the primary differentiator in the admissions process — students who respond to it with genuine depth and originality have a significant advantage over those who produce technically competent but conceptually generic responses.
+The two required essays are a primary differentiator in the admissions process — students who respond to it with genuine depth and originality have a significant advantage over those who produce technically competent but conceptually generic responses.

 Cooper Union vs Parsons: Selectivity Comparison